-Romans 2 verses 14,15 points out the fact that even those who do not know God or any of his word are able by nature to do what is right, because of their conscience, which God gives us showing us what is right and what is wrong.
-Unfortunately for many people they have ignored their consciences and pleased themselves for so long that they have difficulty in discerning what is right and wrong.
+Romans 2:14 -15 point out the fact that even those who do not know God or any of His word, are able by nature to do what is right, because of their conscience, which God gives us showing us what is right and what is wrong.
+Unfortunately for many people, they have ignored their consciences and pleased themselves for so long that they have difficulty in discerning what is right and wrong.

 Discerning what is right and what is wrong

 When we become Christians, it may be hard at first discerning what is right and what is wrong.
 If you have any doubt whether something is a sin or not, then don’t do it, especially if it will result in someone having less faith because of your actions.
 This is taught in Romans 14.
 You should not try to get as close as possible to sin without actually sinning; you should try to be as close to God as possible, and you will be far away from sin!